ConorNugent4400/OptimaliseR/README.md

 # OptimaliseR
 This R Tool is designed to provide information on a nominated portfolio.
 It also provides suggested weights to go with the selected stocks to achieve different trading outcomes.<br/>
+The goal of this project is to make trading and some of the more mathematical approaches to it more accessible.
 <br/>
 **Open in your R IDE and hit Knit to run** <br/>